STAT545-UBC/STAT545-UBC-original-website/block014_factors.md

 ### Make a factor from scratch

-Herein lies the explicit creation of a factor via `factor()`.
+The `factor()` function will explicitly create a factor *de novo*.
 Let's start with an example we are familiar with.
 Pretend the continent variable in gapminder was a not a factor, but character.

 ```r